Continuing Education FAQs

 Yes.
 The Optometric Clinical Seminars series are offered on Thursday afternoons during the academic year at the VA of Greater Los Angeles locations.
-Additional seminars are offered on the first Friday of each month at the VA Medical Center of North Las Vegas.
 For more information about Optometric Clinical Seminars, please visit the VA Clinical Seminars page.

 No. Because we are an accredited institution, The California State Board of Optometry — as well as most U.S. states — will accept CE units earned at SCCO.
 It is recommended that you check the requirements with your local state board before enrolling in a course.

 Of the 50 units required by the California State Board of Optometry for license renewal, 35 units must be therapeutic education with a focus on the diagnosis, treatment and management of ocular disease.

 No. It is the responsibility of the optometrist to keep track of units earned.
 If you need a certificate of completion or transcript and would like information on how to obtain a copy, please see CE Transcript Requests.

 Of the 50 units required by the California State Board of Optometry for license renewal, a maximum of 20 units of online coursework will be accepted.